 As the children move from Early Years to Year 1, we aim to make the transition as smooth as possible for them.
 We believe in ensuring there is a clear balance of practical and physical activities that supports pupils in the moving towards a more formal and structured school day.
 Each day, the children will take part in streamed phonics lessons with other pupils across Key Stage 1.

-During the second half of the Autumn Term, pupils will travel back in time to learn about toys of the past in their topic Back to the Future.
-Pupils will visit the Toy Museum in Brighton where they will take part in a range of workshops.
-Parents and grandparents will also be invited to share their toys of the past.
+During the second half of the Autumn Term, pupils will travel back in time to learn about toys of the past in their topic ‘How have toys changed’.
+Pupils will visit the Toy and Model Museum in Brighton where they will take part in a range of workshops.
+Parents and grandparents will also be invited to our Toy Discovery Afternoon to share their toys of the past.

 In DT, pupils will design and create their own hand puppets.

 In preparing for Christmas, pupils will consider Christmas around the world and support the Romanian Shoe Box Appeal by donating their own toys and belongings to help others.